MYLE-01/HA-UpdateClimate/README.md

   preset_away: away
 ```

-season: let add the season you only want it to work in
+season: lets you add a season you only want it to work in

 ## Automation example